If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

-If you’re a pro with using metallic embroidery threads, you’ll want to treat glow-in-the-dark embroidery machine threads similarly.
+If you’re a pro with using metallic embroidery threads, you can treat glow-in-the-dark embroidery machine threads similarly.

-While you might be able to run them through your machine with no problem and no adjustments, if you’re experiencing problems, here are some tips to help you achieve the best stitch out with minimal frustration!
+While you might be able to run them through your machine with no problem and no adjustments, if you’re experiencing problems, here are some tips to help!

 1. Consider a Thread Stand

-If you’re having problems using a horizontal spool holder, try standing the thread up vertically on a thread stand for better feeding.
+If you have problems using a horizontal spool holder, try standing the thread up vertically on a thread stand for better feeding.

 2. Use a Thread Net

-If you’re standing your thread vertically to feed, this slippery thread has a tendency to fall and pool around the bottom of the spool as it’s coming off.
+If you’re standing your thread vertically to feed, the slippery thread then has a tendency to fall and pool around the bottom of the spool as it’s coming off.